Sanjaythefire0/bio_marker/README.md

 # Genomic Variant Annotation and EDA

-This repository contains code for performing Exploratory Data Analysis (EDA) on genomic variant data and functional annotation using PyRanges.
+This repository contains code for performing Exploratory Data Analysis (EDA) on genomic variant data and functional annotation using PyRanges!!.

 ## Overview